Betty-Blocks-Services/bb-testing-playwright-template/README.md

 We've already included a base starting point for you at [`.env.example`](./.env.example).
 Rename this to `.env`, edit the variables and your good to go!

-> [!NOTE]
+> [!IMPORTANT]
-> The `.env` file is included in gitignore to prevent sharing sensitive information online
+> The `.env` file should included in .gitignore to prevent sharing sensitive information online

 ## Creating Tests